cillianbc/WebBugReporting-/README.md

-# Trello Integration Chrome Extension
+# Trello Integrated Bug Reporting Extension for Chrome

 This Chrome extension allows you to create Trello cards and add attachments directly from your browser.